Dev-Mfundo/realtime_simulator/README.md

 ##  API - Endpoint
 ### Authentication
 - All endpoints require API key authentication via the keyAuth middleware.
 Include your API key in the request headers.
+- API key can be created using api key generators and save in the .env-file
 # API Endpoints

 | Method | Endpoint | Description |